Joel Smith ’02

 “I liked being a health case manager because I liked seeing how much the people we worked with would grow over the course of their time with us,” shared Joel.
 “I liked seeing them from the beginning until when they didn’t need our services anymore and how much they’ve been able to advocate for themselves.”

-After moving on from this position he got his master’s degree in pastoral counseling and care at Neumann University and began working as a drug and alcohol counselor, still holding on to his passion of helping others.
+After moving on from this position he got his master’s degree in pastoral counseling and care at Neumann University and began working as a drug and alcohol counselor, still holding on to his passion for helping others.

 Joel’s wife, Cindy, who was a teacher, felt similarly about helping others, especially young people.
-Because of this and how special his home and school was to him, Joel brought Cindy to MHS for a Homecoming Weekend, leading Cindy to fall in love with everything that MHS has to offer its students—love, stability, and opportunity.
+Because of this and how special his home and school was to him, Joel brought Cindy to MHS for a Homecoming Weekend, leading Cindy to fall in love with everything that MHS has to offer its students — love, stability, and opportunity.

 Joel and Cindy considered becoming houseparents for years before applying—and eventually being accepted.
 If there is one job that Joel never thought he would pursue, it was houseparenting, but now, he loves it.

 “I enjoy houseparenting because I can have a conversation with a student and help them overcome the challenges they’re facing,” said Joel.
 “I want them to know that they don’t have to carry their burdens alone.”

 Joel uses what he learned from his own houseparents and his time at MHS to influence the way he interacts with his students, ensuring that he shares his experiences to help them along their journeys.